department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C1/research-Test Plan C1.md

 - 	No (Disqualify)

-2. Will you have writing supplies (paper, pencil, or pen) handy during testing to write down notes/ideas if the moderator asks you to jot down things?
+2. Will you have writing supplies (paper, pencil, pen, ect...) handy during testing to write down notes/ideas if the moderator asks you to jot down things?
 - 	Yes (Recruit)
 - 	No (Disqualify)